-1 Introduction
+1. Introduction

-Grids have emerged as wide-scale, distributed infrastructures that comprise heterogeneous computing and storage resources, operating over open standards and distributed administration control [13, 15].
-Grids are quickly gaining popularity, especially in the scientific sector, where projects like EGEE (Enabling Grids for E-sciencE) [8], TeraGrid [25] and Open Science Grid [23], provide the infrastructure that accommodates large experiments with thousands of scientists, tens of thousands of computers, trillions of commands per second and petabytes of storage [8, 25, 23].
-At the time of writing, EGEE assembles over 250 sites around the world with more than 30,000 CPUs and 18PB of storage, running over 25,000 concurrent jobs and supporting over 100 Virtual Organizations.
+Grids have emerged as wide-scale, distributed infrastructures that comprise heterogeneous computing and storage resources, operating over open standards and distributed administration control [10-11].
+Grids are quickly gaining popularity, especially in the scientific sector, where projects like EGEE (Enabling Grids for E-sciencE) [6], TeraGrid [20] and Open Science Grid [18], provide the infrastructure that accommodates large experiments with thousands of scientists, tens of thousands of computers, trillions of commands per second and petabytes of storage [6, 20, 18].
+At the time of writing, EGEE assembles over 250 sites around the world with more than 30,000 CPUs and 5PB of storage, supporting over 100 Virtual Organizations.

 While the aforementioned discussion shows that Grid Computing will play a vital role in many different scientific domains, realizing its full potential will require to make these infrastructures dependable.
 As a measure of dependability of grids we use the ratio of successfully fulfilled job requests over the total number of jobs submitted to the resource brokers of a grid infrastructure.
-The FlexX and Autodock data challenges of the WISDOM [30] project, conducted in August 2005, have shown that only 32% and 57% of the jobs completed successfully (with an "OK" status).
-Additionally, our group conducted a nine-month characterization of the South-Eastern-Europe resource broker (rb101.grid.ucy.ac.cy) in [6] and showed that only 48% of the submitted jobs completed successfully.
+The FlexX and Autodock data challenges of the WISDOM [25] project, conducted in August 2005, have shown that only 32% and 57% of the jobs completed successfully (with an "OK" status).
+Additionally, our group conducted a nine-month characterization of the South-Eastern-Europe resource broker (rb101.grid.ucy.ac.cy) in [4] and showed that only 48% of the submitted jobs completed successfully.
 Consequently, the dependability of large-scale grids needs to be improved substantially.

 Detecting and managing failures is an important step toward the goal of a dependable grid.
-Currently, this is an extremely complex task that relies on overprovisioning of resources, ad-hoc monitoring and user intervention.
-Adapting ideas from other contexts such as cluster computing [21], Internet services [19, 20] and software systems [22] seems also difficult due to the intrinsic characteristics of grid environments.
+Currently, this is an extremely complex task that relies on over-provisioning of resources, ad-hoc monitoring and user intervention.
+Adapting ideas from other contexts such as cluster computing [16], Internet services [14-15] and software systems [17] seems also difficult due to the intrinsic characteristics of grid environments.
 Firstly, a grid system is not administered centrally; thus it is hard to access the remote sites in order to monitor failures.
 Moreover we cannot easily encapsulate failure feedback mechanisms in the application logic of each individual grid software, as the grid is an amalgam of pre-existing software libraries, services and components with no centralized control.
 Secondly, these systems are extremely large; thus, it is difficult to acquire and analyze failure feedback at a fine granularity.
 Lastly, identifying the overall state of the system and excluding the sites with the highest potential for causing failures from the job scheduling process, can be much more efficient than identifying many individual failures.
-Of course the latter information will be essential to identify the root cause of a failure [20], but this operation can be performed in a offline phase, and thus it is complementary to our framework.
+Of course the latter information will be essential to identify the root cause of a failure [15], but this operation can be performed in a offline phase, and thus it is complementary to our framework.